Charles Middleton, 1st Baron Barham: Abolitionist

-In addition to his service in the Royal Navy, Middleton played a crucial role in the abolition of the slave trade in the British Empire.
-He had been influenced by a pamphlet written by Rev. James Ramsay, who served as a surgeon under Middleton aboard HMS Arundel in the West Indies, but later took holy orders and served on the Caribbean island of St Christopher (now St Kitts), where he observed first-hand how enslaved people were treated.
-In 1777, exhausted by the continuing conflict with influential planters and businessmen, Ramsay returned to Britain and briefly lived with Sir Charles and Lady Middleton at Teston.
+In addition to his service in the Royal Navy, Middleton played a crucial role in the abolition of British involvement in the Atlantic slave trade.
+He had been influenced by a pamphlet written by James Ramsay, who served as a surgeon under Middleton aboard Arundel in the West Indies before taking holy orders and serving on the Caribbean island of Saint Kitts, where he observed first-hand the brutal mistreatment of enslaved people.
+In 1777, exhausted by the continuing conflict with influential planters and businessmen, Ramsay returned to Britain and briefly lived with Middleton and his wife at Teston.
 He later became vicar of Teston and rector of Nettlestead, Kent, the livings being in the gift of Middleton.

-Ramsay's pamphlet Essay on the Treatment and Conversion of African Slaves in the British Sugar Colonies, published in 1784, especially affected Lady Middleton.
-Feeling inadequate to take up the issue of the slave trade in Parliament himself, and knowing that it would be a long, hard battle, Sir Charles Middleton suggested the young Member of Parliament William Wilberforce as the one who might be persuaded to take up the cause.
+Ramsay's 1784 pamphlet Essay on the Treatment and Conversion of African Slaves in the British Sugar Colonies especially affected Middleton's wife.
+Feeling inadequate to take up the issue of the slave trade in Parliament himself, and knowing that it would be a long, hard battle, Middleton suggested the young MP William Wilberforce as the one who might be persuaded to take up the cause.
 (Whether this was the first time that the issue had been suggested to Wilberforce is debatable).
-In 1787 Wilberforce was introduced to James Ramsay and Thomas Clarkson at Teston, as well as meeting the Testonites, a growing group of supporters of abolition which also included Edward Eliot, Hannah More, the evangelical writer and philanthropist, and Beilby Porteus, Bishop of London.
+In 1787 Wilberforce was introduced to Ramsay and Thomas Clarkson at Teston, as well as meeting the Testonites, a growing group of supporters of abolition which also included Edward James Eliot, Hannah More and Beilby Porteus.

 Clarkson had first made public his desire to spend his life fighting for emancipation at Middleton's home, Barham Court, overlooking the River Medway at Teston, Kent.
-In order to make a case for abolishing the slave trade, Clarkson did much research over many years, gathering evidence by interviewing thousands of sailors who had been involved in the slave trade.
+In order to make a case for abolishing the slave trade, Clarkson did much research over many years, gathering evidence by interviewing thousands of sailors who had been involved in the trade.
 Barham Court was effectively used for planning the campaign by Lord and Lady Barham, with numerous meetings and strategy sessions attended by Wilberforce, Clarkson, Eliot and Porteus before presenting legislation to Parliament.
 While Middleton never played a direct role in the effort to abolish the slave trade (finally accomplished in 1807) and slavery itself (in 1833) he played a very important part as a behind the scenes facilitator.
 His efforts were motivated by his evangelical faith.